 Defining user requirements

 On a specific project, Agile business analysts can bring a greater level of holistic awareness than other team members.
-For example, while AgilePM practitioners will focus on what kind of changes can be made to a project in relation to changing requirements and environmental factors, a business analyst will be able to point out when a project has gone off track, is too wasteful, or needs to be canceled.
-This is simply because they understand things from a high-level business perspective.
+For example, AgilePM practitioners will focus on what kind of changes can be made to a project in relation to changing requirements and environmental factors.
+A business analyst will be able to point out when a project has gone off track, is too wasteful, or needs to be canceled.
+This is because they understand things from a high-level business perspective.

 Ultimately, the biggest benefit of AgileBA training is that it helps businesses to stay goal-oriented.
 Organizations utilizing Agile will be in far less danger of expanding projects out of control.
-In a way, you could say that AgileBA helps businesses enjoy the tighter controls of more traditional management methodologies, making it an excellent accompaniment to other Agile frameworks.
+Since AgileBA helps businesses enjoy tighter controls, it can be an excellent accompaniment to other Agile frameworks.

 Why Study AgileBA with Good e-Learning?